 INSIDER TIPSure, Indian street food in Japantown sounds a bit odd but who cares how it sounds when it tastes as good as Dosa.

-The first thing to know about Bi–Rite Ice Cream, a scoop of ice cream heaven on the corner of Dolores Park, is that good things come to those who wait.
+The first thing to know about Bi-Rite Creamery, a scoop of ice cream heaven on the corner of Dolores Park, is that good things come to those who wait.
 The second thing to know: You can get pints to go!
 Yes, there will be a line, but unlike other super-trendy places, this ice creamery (started by two bakers who wanted to create intensely flavored ice cream made with local ingredients) lives up to the hype.
-Think: salted caramel, peach cobbler, balsamic strawberry, soft-serve stuffed donuts, ice cream bars, and vegan flavors.
+Think salted caramel, peach cobbler, balsamic strawberry, soft-serve stuffed donuts, ice cream bars, and vegan flavors.